Seven Sentences for Someday: The Snowy Monday Edition

 1. When the kids are in public and behave so well that I just can’t believe it, I will never again rehash the experience with Adam (or anyone, for that matter), for that will only cement a meltdown at the nearest possible future moment.

 3. 8 is a super cool age.
-It was for Jolie and it’s working out so far for Rhett.
-Just don’t tease him about having a pretend crush on Carrie Underwood or point out if he might be crying…No. Seriously.
+It was for J and it’s working out so far for R. Just don’t tease her about having a pretend crush on Carrie Underwood or point out if she might be crying…No. Seriously.
 Don’t.

-4. Rhett and I were exchanging favorites in his family journal.
-He asked me about my favorite book and when I wrote him, “To Kill a Mockingbird,” he responded with concern, “Your favorite book sounds sad…” Must.
+4. R and I were exchanging favorites in her family journal.
+She asked me about my favorite book and when I wrote her, “To Kill a Mockingbird,” she responded with concern, “Your favorite book sounds sad…” Must.
 Remember.
 Their.
 P.O.V.

-6. Lesson for Adam: No matter how solid your grounds are, never, I mean never, say Elsa is a brat and Anna is the one who everyone should like.
+6. Lesson for The Mayor: No matter how solid your grounds are, never, I mean never, say Elsa is a brat and Anna is the one who everyone should like.

 I love you all, some more than others.